MSU-Libraries/catalog/docs/CICD.md

 * `AWS_KEY`: The AWS access key to use when provisioning the DNS CNAME records
 * `AWS_SECRET`: The AWS secret for the `AWS_KEY` uses when provisioning the DNS CNAME records
+* `BASICAUTH_FOR_RESOURCES`: Bcrypt password hash[^1] for basic authentication to internal resources such as Solr and the Traefik dashboard
 * `DEPLOY_PRIVATE_KEY`: The `base64` encoded private ssh key to the deploy server
 * `EMAIL`: Email address set in Vufind's configs
 * `FOLIO_CANCEL_ID`: The FOLIO cancelation ID to use when canceling an order.
 Vufind uses